MasterAI-Inc/libauto/README.md

-# The AutoAuto Device Library
+# The MasterAI Device Library

-## Introduction

-Use Python & A.I. to program a self-driving car.
-AutoAuto is a fun way to learn bleeding-edge skills, intended for beginner and advanced engineers alike.
-Drive your wonder with AutoAuto.

-This library runs on AutoAuto devices and exposes all the functionality the device has through a layered Python interface.
+Learn and use Python and A.I. to program your own autonomous vehicles! 🚗 🚁

+This library is used for many MasterAI products such as the AutoAuto car.

 ![AutoAuto Fleet 1 Car](https://static.autoauto.ai/uploads/d452293bcac14e65a3370c54e9027e79.JPG)

 ## Beginner or Advanced?

-If you are a beginner programmer ("coder") you will want to follow along through the lessons on [AutoAuto Labs](https://labs.autoauto.ai/).
+If you are a beginner, you will want to follow along through the lessons on [AutoAuto Labs](https://labs.autoauto.ai/).
 After you've leveled-up through the beginner and intermediate lessons, you can come back here and explore this library's deeper implementation details.

 If you are an advanced programmer, you are welcome to dive right into using this library!
-This library is already installed on your AutoAuto device.
-Have a look at the section [Connecting to Your Device](#connecting-to-your-device) and the section [Examples](#examples), then you will be off-to-the-races programming your device using this library.
+This library is already installed on your MasterAI device.
+Have a look at the section [Connecting to Your Device](#connecting-to-your-device) and the section [Examples](#examples), then you will be off-to-the-races! 🏃

 ## Library Overview

 The library is segmented into four packages:

 - [auto](./auto/): The "core" package.
-Contains the critical components for _every_ AutoAuto device, such as the camera interface and ML models.
+Contains the critical components for _every_ MasterAI device, such as the camera interface and the Machine Learning (ML) models.

 - [cio](./cio/): A package whose only job is to talk to the on-board microcontroller.
 The name `cio` is short for "controller input/output".

-- [cui](./cui/): A package whose only job is to run the AutoAuto console on the LCD screen.
+- [cui](./cui/): A package whose only job is to run the console application on the device's LCD screen.
 The name `cui` is short for "console UI".

 - [car](./car/): The `car` package contains helper functions that are only useful for AutoAuto _cars_.
 E.g. `car.forward()`, `car.left()`, `car.right()`, `car.reverse()`.
 If you look at the implementations of these helper functions, you'll find they use the `auto` and `cio` packages under the hood (pun intended).